Read about our current Trustees and the work they do

 Nick Makoha is a poet, performer, workshop leader and mentor.
 Born in Uganda, Nick fled the country due the civil war in the 1970s.
 Nick has presented his work for the British Council in Finland, Czech Republic, USA and the Netherlands.
 Nick was one of ten contemporary poets to be selected for Spread the Word’s Complete Works mentoring programme.
 His one man show, My Father & Other Superheroes, premiered at The London Literature Festival in 2013.
 He is the winner of 2015 Brunel African Poetry award.

-After graduating in Landscape Architecture at Manchester Polytechnic in 1976, Andy worked briefly in both private practice and local government.
-He has spent most of my career working for government agencies.
-His work prior to joining English Heritage was principally as a member of multi-disciplinary design teams working on a wide range of projects, from feasibility through to detail design and construction.
+Andy Wimble – After graduating in Landscape Architecture at Manchester Polytechnic in 1976, Andy worked briefly in both private practice and local government.
+He has spent most of his career working for government agencies such as English Heritage.
 Recent work has included prestige projects such as the International Maritime Headquarters on Albert Embankment, the International Conference Centre, Westminster, and the Princess of Wales Conservatory, Royal Botanical Gardens, Kew.

 We recently carried out a Board Effectiveness Review – you can view the report here